kalipsot/ForgeLiquidation/README.md

 # ForgeLiquidation
-A Liquidation bot for the forge protocol on Arbitrum using GoETH
+A Liquidation bot for the forge protocol on Arbitrum made With GoETH and using flashloans from AAVE for the fundings